 Tokens can represent any asset.
 Imagine a world where you could grab a token that gives you a week’s worth of produce from the farmer’s market, or a little digital token that is redeemable for a download from your favourite artist.
 And even better, you don’t need to physically store tokens – they live on the cloud, or in your machine, or even on your phone – or more accurately, in your Ethereum wallet.

-Augur has three kinds of tokens: the first two are called value tokens, and allow you to exchange them for real money (fiat, or cryptocurrency).
+Augur has three kinds of tokens: the first two are called value tokens and allow you to do transactions that are exchanged for real money (fiat, or cryptocurrency).
 The third kind is called REP – short for reputation.

 REPutation tokens were created to solve two big problems: first, they were sold in a limited time auction, to provide funding for the development of Augur.
-But further, it ensured that the initial group of reputation holders are genuinely interested, and invested, in the network’s success.
+But further, it ensured that the initial group of reputation holders are genuinely interested, and invested, in the network’s peer-to-peer technology and long-term success.

 It’s a rather ingenious incentive system, and part of Augur’s appeal: REP holders are required to honestly REPort the outcome of events.
 By doing so, they earn more REP – we can think of this as a dividend (a sum of money paid out regularly) of sorts.
 Dishonest reporters, however, have their REP confiscated and redistributed to honest reporters.
 It keeps the entire system clean and transparent.

 Augur made a fantastic, two-minute video on the entire topic of reputation – check it out.

 Prediction markets sound a little like snake oil at first glance.
 After all, it’s an investment in future facts.
 You invest information that will, to your mind, become a fact before it becomes a fact; if it never becomes a fact, you lose your money.
 If it does?
 You earn money in proportion to the number of people who thought you were wrong.